 Once the circle is completed I do a little pinch to make sure it is totally sealed.
 You don’t want any filling spilling out during cooking.
 Flatten the top with my thumb to make that top little indent circle.

 What sauces to serve dumplings with:

 Soy sauce – an easy and classic option.
 Dress it up with a little garlic or ginger.

 Black vinegar – Chinese black vinegar or Chinkiang vinegar is made from fermented sticky rice.
 It’s mildly acidic and just a bit sweet making it a great pairing for dumplings.

-Crunchy chili oil – this can be store-bought or you can find my recipe for the crisp, flavorful topping here.
+Crunchy chili oil– Also called chili crisp, this can be store-bought or you can find my recipe for the crisp, flavorful topping here.